jp1971/particularflavor.com/README.md

 # Manifest Scaffold

-This repository is a scaffold for the manifest provides the following:
+This repository is a scaffold for the Make Model Manifest development environment.
+It provides the following:

 * A [Vagrant](http://docs.vagrantup.com/v2/boxes.html) virtual machine running Ubuntu 14.0.4, Apache 2.4.7, MySQL 5.5.40, PHP 5.5.9, [WP-CLI](http://wp-cli.org/) and more.
 * A shell script (wordpress.sh) that installs latest stable version of WordPress in the root